Estates General of 1593: Cahiers

 Before arriving in the capital, the deputies drew up their lists of grievances that they wished to be addressed by the Estates, known as cahiers.
 Of these only a handful survive, three for the Third Estate (Troyes, Reims and Rouen) and only one for the First Estate (Auxerre).

 The sole surviving cahiers belong to the First Estate comes from Auxerre.
-In their cahiers, they argued that both España and the Papacy would give their approval to the correct candidate to be made king, and that España would provide the king's daughter, known as the Infanta to marry to the chosen man.
+In their cahiers, they argued that both Spain and the Papacy would give their approval to the correct candidate to be made king, and that Spain would provide the king's daughter, known as the Infanta to marry to the chosen man.
 Salic Law, they argued, was to be temporarily suspended for the purposes of the moment, but would be reinstated when the crisis had passed.

 The cahiers for both Reims and Rouen both stressed the importance that a Catholic king be elected.
 Reims continued that the noble governors of provinces be restricted in their purview so that they had no authority over fiscal and judicial matters.
 Moreover, venal office was to be suppressed and any offices created by the hated Henri III abolished.
 The cahiers of Rouen argued that the traditional liberties of Rouen, must be preserved by the new king.
 Reims and Troyes both made sure to mention that the Catholic king would be French.
 Those of Troyes combined the importance that Henri be discounted as king (even if he converted), with the need for financial and administrative reform.
 Henri's Catholic relations were also to be excluded.
 They proposed that each province dispatch several commissioners who would be allowed to sit on the royal council, and that all new taxes established since the reign of Louis XII be revoked and going forward any new tax would need to be signed off on by the Estates.

 All cahiers took it as a given that Protestantism would be extirpated in France.

 Of the cahiers that we lack a record of, the diary of Pierre de l'Estoile offers a hint at what they contained.
 He speaks of deputies from Orléans concerned for the resumption of trade on the Loire.
 According to L'Estoile this was also a matter of concern for those of Amiens and Abbeville.
 These deputies desired an audience with Mayenne to discuss their concerns, but were unable to attain it.